sahasatvik/minislides/README.md

 This is a script for parsing markdown files into minimal HTML/CSS slide decks, which can be presented in the browser.

 Take a look at this [demo](https://sahasatvik.github.io/minislides/demo.html) presentation.
+Use the forward and backward arrow keys for navigating between slides.
-Note that this only works well on a landscape screen!
-You may have to zoom in or out to correctly scale the text, depending on your screen size.
+You can zoom in or out to scale the content as you wish, depending on your screen size.
-Compare with the input markdown file, [demo.md](demo.md).
+Compare with the input markdown file, [demo.md](demo.md) (look at the raw file).

 Here's the title slide of the demo.
 ![Title](https://user-images.githubusercontent.com/16478483/116789159-1f96ed80-aacb-11eb-8f9a-ef9f4af2dd6b.jpg)